Voltstro/Pootis-Bot/README.md

 * The robot heavy icon is Valves
 * Thanks for Discord for being a good chatting service
-* Thanks for anyone who has worked on the Discord.NET api
+* Thanks for anyone who has worked on the Discord.NET API